About half of men older than 75 have an enlarged prostate. Here are some of the basic facts you need to know about this common condition.

 If symptoms are mild to moderate and aren’t too bothersome, home treatment may be all that is needed to keep them under control.
 A doctor may need to be consulted regularly to check on symptoms and make sure other related problems haven’t come up.

-Because benign prostatic hyperplasia cannot be cured, the treatment focuses on reducing the symptoms.
+Because BPH cannot be cured, the treatment focuses on reducing the symptoms.
 The treatment is based on how severe the symptoms are, how much they bother the patient and whether there are complications.
 The more irritating the symptoms are, the more aggressive treatment should be.